underscoreglook/SD-Remix/readme.md

 If you specified a Dolphin exe using configure.bat and also built an ISO using the build script, you can use the play_iso.bat to play the ISO you've built.

+## Creating DIOS MIOS file replacements
+There are still some people that use DIOS MIOS with extracted files.
+It is not supported by our build system because there are much easier ways to play SDR nowadays, and it comparatively doesn't save much time.
+However, here's the way to create a fileset that can be dropped into a GALE01 folder for use with DIOS MIOS with GCReEx folder format.
+1. Use the build script to build either the "iso" or "full" targets.
+2. Create a folder where the DIOS MIOS SD Remix files will go.
+I'll call in "DIOS_MIOS_SDR" in these instructions.
+3. Create a directory inside "DIOS_MIOS_SDR" called "root".
+4. Copy all the files in build/sdrFiles to SDR_FILES/root.
+Do NOT copy the "&&systemdata" folder.
+5. Download GCReEx.
+6. Copy build/game.iso to the GCReEx folder, in the same folder as the EXE.
+7. Open a command line in the GCReEx folder, run
+8. Run the command "gcreex.exe -x game.iso".
+It should extract the SDR ISO in GCReEx format in a folder it creates based on the GAME_ID and MAKER_CODE from configs/game.cfg.
+9. After it's finished, copy the "sys" folder within the created folder into your "DIOS_MIOS_SDR" folder.
+10. The DIOS_MIOS_SDR folder should now be the complete set of files needed to play with DIOS MIOS.
+Package it with any other files (like a readme, changelist, or whatever).

 # File Structure